• START HERE

 Mina Learns Chinese - 3 bilingual picture books for children

 Many parents agree that there is a big need for affordable Chinese children’s books with Pinyin and English, which can help non-native families read Chinese.
-Furthermore, we need more Asian representation in our children’s libraries!
+In addition, we need more Asian representation in our children’s libraries!

 Author Katrina Liu - Mina Learns Chinese